SoftEdge: Regularizing Graph Classification with Random Soft Edges: Abstract

 \section{Abstract}

-Graph data augmentation plays a vital role in regularizing Graph Neural Networks (GNNs), which leverage information exchange along edges in graphs, in the form of message passing, for learning.
+Augmented graphs play a vital role in regularizing Graph Neural Networks (GNNs), which leverage information exchange along edges in graphs, in the form of message passing, for learning.
 Due to their effectiveness, simple edge and node manipulations (e.g., addition and deletion) have been widely used in graph augmentation.
-In this paper, we identify a limitation in such a common augmentation technique.
-That is, simple edge and node manipulations can create graphs with an identical structure or indistinguishable structures to message passing GNNs but of conflict labels, leading to the {\em \collision$ $} issue and thus the degradation of model performance.
-To address this problem, we propose \soft$ $, which assigns random weights to a portion of the edges of a given graph to construct dynamic neighborhoods over the graph.
-We prove that \soft$ $ creates collision-free augmented graphs.
-We also show that this simple method obtains superior accuracy to popular node and edge manipulation approaches and notable resilience to the accuracy degradation with the GNN depth.
+Nevertheless, such common augmentation techniques can dramatically change the semantics of the original graph, causing overaggressive augmentation and thus under-fitting in the GNN learning.
+To address this problem arising from dropping or adding graph edges and nodes, we propose \soft$ $, which assigns random weights to a portion of the edges of a given graph for augmentation.
+The synthetic graph generated by \soft$ $ maintains the same nodes and their connectivities as the original graph, thus mitigating the semantic changes of the original graph.
+We empirically show that this simple method obtains superior accuracy to popular node and edge manipulation approaches and notable resilience to the accuracy degradation with the GNN depth.